Latest Technology

 University Health is the premier Level I trauma center in South Texas, with a 128-slice CT scanner, laboratory and X-ray for fast and accurate diagnosis of injuries.

-The new integrated operating rooms in University Hospital are equip with a level of technology unmatched anywhere in the region.
+The integrated operating rooms in University Hospital and the Women's & Children's Hospital are equipped with a level of technology unmatched anywhere in the region.
 High-resolution video displays and touch-screen controls, so that surgical teams can examine X-rays on a large, wall-mounted monitor, read lab results on a smaller, boom-mounted screen and have hands-free conversations with specialists on another floor.

 Therapists at our Reeves Rehabilitation Center are specially trained to offer patients with lower extremity weakness or paralysis a new way to stand up and walk.